metomi/rose/sphinx/glossary.rst

    job log
    job log directory
-      When cylc executes a :term:`job`, stdout and stderr are redirected to the ``job.out`` and ``job.err`` files which are stored in the job log directory.
+      When Cylc executes a :term:`job`, stdout and stderr are redirected to the ``job.out`` and ``job.err`` files which are stored in the job log directory.